Cattle slaughter in India: Himachal Pradesh

 The Punjab Prohibition of Cow Slaughter Act, 1955 applies to Chandigarh, Himachal Pradesh and Punjab.
 Therefore, the law governing the slaughter of cattle in Himachal Pradesh is the same as that in Chandigarh and Punjab.

 Slaughter of cow (includes bull, bullock, ox, heifer or calf), and its progeny, is totally prohibited.
 The export of cattle for slaughter and the sale of beef are both prohibited.

 Anyone violating the law can be punished with imprisonment up to a maximum of 2 years or fine up to ₹ 1,000 or both.
 The law places the burden of proof on the accused.
 The crime is treated as a cognizable and non-bailable offence.

 Jammu and Kashmir

 Under the Ranbir Penal Code (RPC) of the former State of Jammu and Kashmir, Sections 298-A and 298-B prohibited the slaughter of bovine animals (including cows, oxen, bulls, and calves) and the sale or possession of their flesh, prescribing imprisonment of up to ten years for offenders.

 Following the Jammu and Kashmir Reorganisation Act, 2019, the RPC was repealed and replaced by the Indian Penal Code, 1860, which does not contain any provisions prohibiting bovine slaughter.
 Consequently, as of 2025, no specific statutory ban on cow or bovine slaughter remains in force in the Union Territory.

 The Union Territory administration has clarified that it has not issued any general prohibition on animal slaughter and that regulations, where applied, are limited to local administrative orders or animal-welfare provisions.

-Following the Jammu and Kashmir Reorganisation Act, 2019, the RPC was repealed and replaced by the Indian Penal Code, 1860, which does not contain any provisions prohibiting bovine slaughter.
-Consequently, as of 2025, no specific statutory ban on cow or bovine slaughter remains in force in the Union Territory.

-The Union Territory administration has clarified that it has not issued any general prohibition on animal slaughter and that regulations, where applied, are limited to local administrative orders or animal-welfare provisions.